sgoldenlab/simba/docs/Scenario2.md

 ## Part 2: Load project and process your tracking data

 In [Part 1](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md#part-1-clean-up-your-project-or-create-a-new-project) above, we created a project that contains your experimental data.
 To continue working with this project, we **must** load it.
-To load the project and process your experimental data, follow the instructions for **Step 1 to 5** in either the [Scenario 1 tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md) or [Part I of the full length tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-1-generate-project-config]).
-In this current Scenario 3, you can **ignore Steps 6-7 of the tutorials**, which deals with annotating data and creating classifiers.
+To load the project and process your experimental data, follow the instructions for **Step 1 to 5** in either the [Scenario 1 tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md) or [Part I of the generic tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-1-generate-project-config]).

+In this current Scenario 2, you can **ignore Steps 6-7 of the tutorials**, which deals with annotating data and creating classifiers.

-However, **Step 1-5** of the [Scenario 1 tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md), which we need to complete,  deals with [correcting outliers in the tracking](https://github.com/sgoldenlab/simba/blob/master/misc/Outlier_settings.pdf), and [extracting features](https://github.com/sgoldenlab/simba/blob/master/misc/Feature_description.csv) which we will need to do before analyzing our experimental data.
+However, **Step 1-5** of the [Scenario 1 tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md), which we need to complete,  performs [correcting outliers in the tracking](https://github.com/sgoldenlab/simba/blob/master/misc/Outlier_settings.pdf) and [extracting features](https://github.com/sgoldenlab/simba/blob/master/misc/Feature_description.csv), which we will need to do before analyzing our experimental data.

 ## Part 3: Run the classifier on new data

-At this point we have Experimental data, that has been corrected for outliers and with features extracted, and we want to predict behavior BtWGaNP in these videos. *Note*: If you haven't generated the predictive classifier yourself, and you have instead downloaded the predictive classifier or been given the predictive calssifier by someone else, we will also include information on how you can use that classifier to predict behaviors in your videos.
+At this point we have Experimental data, which has been corrected for outliers and with features extracted, and we want to predict behavior BtWGaNP in these videos.

+*Note*: If you haven't generated the predictive classifier yourself, and you have instead downloaded the predictive classifier or been given the predictive calssifier by someone else, we will also include information on how you can use that classifier to predict behaviors in your videos.

 1. In the Load Project menu, navigate to the **Run Machine Model** tab and you should see the following window.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/runrfmodel.PNG" width="343" height="132" />

 2. Click on `Model Selection`.
 The following window, containing the classifier names that were defined when you created the project, will pop up.
+The image below depicts a full suite of behavioral predictive classifiers relevant to aggression behavior, but yours should only show Behavior BtWGaNP.

 <p align="center">
   <img width="312" height="256" src="https://github.com/sgoldenlab/simba/blob/master/images/rfmodelsettings.PNG">